LappleApple/awesome-leading-and-managing/Culture.md

 ## Culture

-- [What Google Learned about Creating Effective Teams](https://www.infoq.com/presentations/google-effective-teams-2017) by Matt Sakaguchi - Talks about some of the practical research Google has done around building effective teams.
-He addresses not only the research, but the insights of a manager who worked with his own team and others, to instill the findings and principles in the real world, along with key insights from the Pilot program at Google.

 - [Assholes, Jerks and Dickheads Are People Too](https://www.linkedin.com/pulse/assholes-jerks-dickheads-people-too-neil-mcgregor) - by Neil McGregor.
 Takeaway: "There is worrying trend on LinkedIn and in the business media in general.
 The labelling of people into categories labelled Assholes, Jerks and Dickheads.
 I have to say this worries me for a number of reasons, not the least of which, is the fact that some pretty heavy hitters are using the terms and in turn influencing many others to think along similar narrow minded lines.
 No doubt many if not all of us have had the unfortunate opportunity to work with some difficult folk, but labelling and discarding them helps no-one."
 The article encourages empathy and staying focused on someone's humanity.

 - [Building and Scaling a Distributed and Inclusive Team](https://www.youtube.com/watch?list=PLBzScQzZ83I81fnpqX2AkYD5c5cKgrqc2&v=XAU5q-biY28) (video) - by Matthias Meyer.
 The founder/CEO of Travis CI talks about how the company has been trying to create a multicultural distributed team, with lots of quotes from team members.
 Travis pushed for a remote culture to increase diversity.